The Basics: Overview

 Listen and ask questions.

-Show your teen that you are paying attention and trying to understand his thoughts and feelings.
+Show your teen that you're paying attention and trying to understand their thoughts and feelings.
 Try these tips:

 - Repeat back what your teen says in your own words.
-For example, “So you don’t think you are at risk for getting an STD?”
+For example, “So you don’t think you're at risk for getting an STD?”

 - Ask questions to help guide the conversation.
 For example, “Have you talked in school about how to prevent STDs?”